Christopher Marley: Background

 Marley was born in Covina, California and raised in Salem, Oregon.
 Growing up, Marley was a reptile enthusiast.
 From his earliest memories, Marley was always drawing, and most often his subject was monsters.
-His father was an aviarist and breeder of rare color mutations of Australian parrots.
+His father was an aviarist and breeder of rare color mutations of Australian parrots and great blue turacos.
 Marley served as a missionary in the Atacama Desert in Chile for two years at 19 years old.
 After this, he studied design at Brigham Young University.
 During university, he took sabbaticals to work with fashion brands such as Donna Karan, Gucci, Nike, and Giorgio Armani.

 Inspiration

-Marley long considered insects the "parasites of nature".
+Marley long considered insects the "parasites of nature" and his phobia was most triggered by insect legs.
 To cope with an insect phobia while traveling as a model to exotic places (like South Africa, Borneo, China, and Peru), he collected bugs for exposure therapy.

-Marley reflected on the benefits he's gained from interacting with the natural world, and chose to share this realization with others.
+Marley reflected on the benefits he's gained from interacting with the natural world, and chose to share this realization with others as he noticed bugs as a design medium.
 In 1998, Marley started to arrange his bug collection using a design and beauty perspective after visiting a mansion in South Africa with nature integrated throughout it.
 Marley's fiancé convinced him to take early works to boutiques in Beverly Hills, where eight out of initial ten stores he approached wanted to sell his works.